SkygearIO/features/features/5-basic-sso/api.md

     - return `{"authorized_urls": {array of authorized urls}}`
     - used by js sdk to post message among different window
 - New lambda `sso/provider_profiles`
+    - Get the provider user profiles
     - return object which key is provider name, value is `profile` object
-    - use case: Allow user to determine connected provider and get the profile object

 ## Environment variables